KevinWyss/project_KW/README.md

    **4) PrettyTable**

-   After the loop comes to an end and all the calculation (h, A, P, Rhy and Q) is done, the package *PrettyTable* illustrates all the results in a table for a good overview.
+   After the loop comes to an end and all the calculation (h, A, P, Rhy and Q) is done, the package *PrettyTable* illustrates the results in a table for a good overview.

    **5) Plotting the profil**